oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/adw-dcat-integrate/adw-dcat-integrate.md

 ### Prerequisites

+>_**Note:**
+This is not a hands-on lab; instead, it is a demo of how integrate ADW with an OCI Data Catalog instance that contains a harvested data asset.
+To learn about how to create a Data Asset in an OCI Data Catalog instance and how to harvest data from Object Storage buckets, see the **Access the Data Lake using Autonomous Database and Data Catalog** LiveLabs workshop._

 This lab requires the completion of the following labs/tasks from the **Contents** menu on the left:

 * **Lab 1**: Set up the Workshop Environment > **Task 3**: Create an Autonomous Data Warehouse Instance and **Task 4**: (Optional) Create a Data Catalog Instance.
 If you don't have a Data Catalog instance installed, you can simply follow the instructions in this lab.